 Physically, it's double bolted to resist leverage attacks and the shackle’s too wide for normal bolt cutters to get a grip on.

-A hollow shackle will obviously never withstand a cutting attack as well as solid shackle.
+A hollow shackle will obviously never withstand a cutting attack as well as a solid shackle.
 And this is where the SkunkLock has compromised physical security, in order to accommodate the extra layer of protection that only it offers: the gas attack.

 The question is: does it make the right amount of compromise?
 Too much, and the lock isn't strong enough to take seriously.
-Too little and the lock will be unusable (due to excessive bulk and weight) or unviable (due to being too expensive).
+Too little and the bike lock will be unusable (due to excessive bulk and weight) or unviable (due to being too expensive).

 In terms of security, I’d say they’ve got the balance about right.
 Even the regular, physical protection the SkunkLock provides should be pretty formidable.
 It shouldn't be defeated by casual thieves.

-And then, the gas attack will provide that extra layer of protection against the more serious thieves (who are quite likely get through the more secure locks, as well, anyway).
+And then, the gas attack will provide that extra layer of protection against the more serious thieves (who are quite likely to get through the more secure locks, as well, anyway).